 Breaking Focaccia with the Locals

-Spend a week frequenting the bars and bakeries of the Ligurian coast and you’ll quickly ascertain that no two focaccias are alike.
-The classic focaccia, called 'alla genovese', is a simple oven-baked flat-bread made with flour, yeast, water, salt and olive oil, and topped with salt, oil and sometimes rosemary.
+Spend a week frequenting the bars and bakeries of the Italian Riviera and you’ll quickly ascertain that no two focaccias are alike.
+The classic focaccia, called 'alla genovese', is a simple oven-baked flat bread made with flour, yeast, water, salt and olive oil, and topped with salt, oil and sometimes rosemary.
 But various regional variations crop up only a short train ride away.
 To the east, the galletta di Camogli is a crisp focaccia more akin to a biscuit that was supposedly invented for the town’s sailors to take on long voyages.
 In nearby Recco, the delicious focaccia col formaggio spreads mild creamy cheese (usually crescenza) between two thin slices of bread made without yeast.
 It traces its roots back to the Saracen invasions of the Early Middle Ages.
 San Remo, on the Riviera di Ponente, has concocted sardenara, a pizza-like focaccia topped with tomatoes, onions, capers and – as the name implies – sardines.
 And, yes, you've seen right: Ligurians think nothing of dipping a slice of alla genovese into their morning coffee.